Raffaellorr/materialize/doc/user/content/overview/arrangements.md

 ### Arrangement size

-The size of an arrangement, or amount of memory it requires, is roughly proportional to its number of distinct `(data, time)` pairs, which can be small even if the number of records is large.
+The size of an arrangement, or amount of memory it requires, is roughly proportional to its number of distinct `(data, time)` pairs, which can be small even if the number of records is la0rge.
 As an illustration, consider a histogram of taxi rides grouped by the number of riders and the fare amount.
 The number of distinct `(rider, fare)` pairs will be much smaller than the number of total rides that take place.

 The amount of memory that the arrangement requires is then further reduced by background [compaction](/ops/optimization/#compaction) of historical data.